jsonata-js/jsonata/functions.md

 ## JSONata Function Library
 The following is a proposed function library for use within JSONata expressions.
 This is work in progress.
-Some of these functions have been implemented, but mostly not.
+Some of these functions have been implemented, and those that have not are marked accordingly.

 ### String functions